DORA Enforcement Active — Regulatory Assessments Underway

 Pillar 2: Operational Resilience Testing

 In today's interconnected world, cybersecurity threats and system disruptions pose significant risks not only to individual organizations but also to the stability of financial systems globally.
 Recognizing this, the Digital Operational Resilience Act (DORA) mandates comprehensive resilience testing to ensure that financial entities can withstand and recover from various types of disruptions.
-This section focuses on the principles, mechanisms, and benefits of operational resilience testing, as outlined by DORA.

 Effective resilience testing allows organizations to proactively identify, address, and mitigate vulnerabilities, ensuring they can detect, prevent, and respond to potential cyber incidents.
 By exchanging insights, threat intelligence, and best practices, financial entities can enhance their collective defenses against cyber threats, ensuring robust operational continuity across the industry.

 This section will explore key aspects of operational resilience testing, including the importance of structured planning, the use of frameworks like TIBER-EU for guiding tests, and collaboration between internal teams and external partners.
-DORA emphasizes the need for systematic testing to build resilience and maintain trust and transparency across the sector.

 Simplify Your Operational Resilience Management with ResiPlan